 import asyncoro, resource, time def coro_proc(coro=None): yield coro.suspend() coros = [asyncoro.Coro(coro_proc) for i in xrange(100000)] time.sleep(5) ru = resource.getrusage(resource.RUSAGE_SELF) print('Max RSS: %.1f MB' % (ru.ru_maxrss / 1024.0)) for coro in coros: coro.resume()

-Downloadasyncoro can be downloaded from Sourceforge Files.
-It is released under MIT license, a common license used for Python modules. 'asyncoro.py' is to be used with Python 2.7+ and 'asyncoro3.py' is to be used with Python 3.1+.
-If using Python 3.1+ exclusively, 'asyncoro3.py' may be renamed to 'asyncoro.py'.
+asyncoro can be downloaded from Sourceforge Files.
+It is released under MIT license, a common license used for Python modules.
+Files asyncoro.py, disasyncoro.py etc. in asyncoro-* are to be used with Python 2.7+ and files asyncoro3.py, disasyncoro3.py etc. in asyncoro3-* are to be used with Python 3.1+.
+If using Python 3.1+ exclusively, asyncoro3.py may be renamed to asyncoro.py etc.